AmadFat/icdar2024-hust-2-/README.md

 # icdar2024-hust-2-

+WE WILL FACE A VERY LARGE PROJECT CONSTRUCTION ALTERNATION!!!
+THANKYOU FOR YOUR PATIENCE.

 dataProcess.py from dataiter.py has some accessible functions.

     get_dataiter(): Return a iteration of datasets.
 The resize=None problem has fixed.